NuGet/docs.microsoft.com-nuget/docs/consume-packages/Package-restore-troubleshooting.md

 Use NuGet Package Restore to download them.
 The missing file is {name}.
 ```

-This error occurs you attempt to build a project that contains references to one or more NuGet packages, but those packages are not presently installed on the computer or in the project.
+This error occurs when you attempt to build a project that contains references to one or more NuGet packages, but those packages are not presently installed on the computer or in the project.

 - When using the PackageReference management format, the error means that the package is not installed in the *global-packages* folder as described on [Managing the global packages and cache folders](managing-the-global-packages-and-cache-folders.md).
 - When using `packages.config`, the error means that the package is not installed in the `packages` folder at the solution root.